 The classic 1966 surf film The Endless Summer was based upon the idea that, if one had enough time and money, it was possible to chase summer around the world, catching an endless season of exceptional waves.
-In honor of International Surfing Day on June 20, we take inspiration from the film and break down seven surf spots in the western hemisphere by the season in which they offer the best waves.
+Here, we take inspiration from the film and break down seven surf spots in the western hemisphere by the season in which they offer the best waves.

 Trestles, San Clemente, California